gregversteeg/InfoDiffusionSimple/readme.md

 ![dino](./assets/dino-contours.png)

 ### Moons
-A classic example - we can see that we have a low density chasm that splits the two clusters.
+A classic example - we can see that we have a low density (white) area that splits the two clusters.
 ![moons](./assets/moons-contours.png)

 ### Circle

 ![circle](./assets/circle-contours.png)

-### Line
+### Square

-Expected to have sharp edges that are not well-modeled.
+Uniform disribution in a square.
+The sharp edges are not well modeled by samplers but seem to be captured well by the probability density.

 ![line](./assets/line-contours.png)